eternalgarden/rzeka/README.md

 #### Automatic vs. Manual Circumstances

-Rzeka tracks circumstances automatically inside **Loom** (todo: isnt this misleading, arent we tracking circumstances in all main api methods?) - when your spell produces output matter, the input matter that triggered it is attached as a circumstance.
+> 📜 Rzeka tracks circumstance attachment automatically inside **Loom** - when your spell produces output matter, the input matter that triggered it is attached as a circumstance.
 You don't need to do anything for this to work.
-This relies on the single-threaded guarantee: the causal link between input and output is always unambiguous.

 If your output matter already has circumstances attached (via `.WithCircumstances()`), Rzeka will leave them alone and skip the automatic tracking.
 This means `.WithCircumstances()` inside a Loom lambda is an **active decision to override the default tracking**.